microsoft/solution-accelerator-many-models/05_Additional_Docs/README.md

 In the blob storage explorer, identify the default datastore and the subfolder named 'azureml'.

 Each pipeline run will generate a unique Run ID and a folder named as the Run ID is created.
 Once you navigate to the desired Run ID folder, click on logs/sys/error.
 There should be folders named as 10.0.0.. and files inside the folders named as 'Process..'.
 These files are similar to the stderr_10.0.0.. files which provide details regarding the errors.

+## 3.0 Common error message

+When training, scoring, or forecasting 10,000+ models, you may run into 'RequestThrottled : Too Many requests: retry after 1 seconds' or '429 : Too Many requests: retry after 1 seconds' in AML Studio UI.

+It's caused by UI aggressively checking the log file contents.
+It shouldn't affect the completion of the pipeline.
+You can check back once the pipeline finishes.